January 27, 2025

 The archipelago is absolutely teeming with marine life, making it an ideal destination for diving, swimming and snorkeling, whilst Stone Town offers a healthy dose of history and culture, even if some of that history is somewhat uncomfortable.

-I think about a week or slightly more is absolutely perfect for a Zanzibar itinerary, though if you’re just looking for a few days of R&R then 4 or 5 days is also plenty.
+I think a 7-day Zanzibar itinerary is the sweet spot – long enough to cover Stone Town, the beaches, and a few day trips, without feeling rushed.
+If you’re just looking for a few days of R&R then 4 or 5 days is also plenty.

 Make sure to throw yourself into the archipelago’s amazing street food, try your hand at watersports like kite surfing, and enjoy plenty of leisure time on some of the world’s best beaches – you won’t regret it!